ualibweb/UALIB_ChemStructures/README.md

 If the authors claimed they synthesized the substance in an experimental section and includes characterization data, we indexed it.

 * The substance name given in the dissertation is preferred and used.
+Sometimes this is a systematic name, other times it is simply "Compound 50" or "Diol 70a".
-If no name is given, we generated an IUPAC name, where possible, using the NCI/CADD Chemical Identifier Resolver.
+Since PubChem computes the IUPAC name of submitted substances, we decided not to compute systematic names locally.

 * Duplicates are assigned the same local Registry ID (i.e., UALIB-###).
 We check for duplicates via the InChIKey, then update the original PubChem Substance record